10 Lessons You Can Learn From Studying Prominent Writers

 Margaret Mitchell’s Gone with the Wind was rejected by 38 publishers before it was printed.

 Agatha Christie’s first book waited five years before publication.
 Marcel Proust had to publish his works with his money.
 There are plenty of examples of famous writers being rejected.

 Prepare to survive failure and criticism.
 Never give up on your dream.
 Tirelessly submit your manuscript until it is accepted.
 Be ready to promote it.

 10. Be passionate about writing or quit

-Jennifer Lockman is the student majoring in Journalism and freelance writer.
-She contributes to EssayService how-to guides on regular terms.
-Jennifer is passionate about literature, art and blogging.
+Jennifer Lockman is a student majoring in Journalism and a freelance writer.
+She is passionate about literature, art, and blogging.
 Follow her on Twitter.

 3 thoughts on “10 Lessons You Can Learn From Studying Prominent Writers”

 Quoting advice about writing from Stephen King is like following a maritime engineering course from the constructor of the Titanic.

 Anais nin’s “private” journal?
 It was a commissioned work totally unpersonal!